rigordo959/tsWxGTUI_PyVx_Repository/SourceDistributions/README.txt

              h) "README8-SitePackages.txt"
              i) "README9-KeyboardMouseInput.txt"

-       1.3.2 How to prepare your computer(s) for use with the Toolkit?
+       1.4.2 How to prepare your computer(s) for use with the Toolkit?

              a) "GETTING_STARTED.txt"

-       1.3.3 How can you become familiar with the features, look and feel of the Toolkit?
+       1.4.3 How can you become familiar with the features, look and feel of the Toolkit?

              a) "DEMO.txt"
              b) "TROUBLESHOOT.txt"

-       1.3.4 What are the currently known Toolkit limitations, bugs and update roadmap?
+       1.4.4 What are the currently known Toolkit limitations, bugs and update roadmap?

              a) "BUGS.txt"
              b) "TO-DO.txt"

-   1.4 Experience the features, look and feel of the Toolkit
-       by running through the scenarios presented in DEMO.txt file and browsing through the Python source code for the associated application programs and building blocks.
+       1.4.5 Experience the features, look and feel of the Toolkit by running through the scenarios pre- sented in DEMO.txt file and browsing through the Python source code for the associated application programs and building blocks.

                                            Richard S. Gordon